Thiepval Memorial: Inscriptions

-The inscription of names on the memorial is reserved for those missing, or unidentified, soldiers who have no known grave.
+The inscription of names on the memorial is reserved for those missing or unidentified soldiers who have no known grave.
 A large inscription on an internal surface of the memorial reads:

 On the Portland stone piers are engraved the names of over 72,000 men who were lost in the Somme battles between July 1915 and March 1918.
-The Commonwealth War Graves Commission states that over 90% of these soldiers died in the first Battle of the Somme between 1 July and 18 November 1916.
+The Commonwealth War Graves Commission states that over 90 per cent of these soldiers died in the first Battle of the Somme between 1 July and 18 November 1916.
 The names are carved using the standard upper-case lettering designed for the commission by MacDonald Gill.

-Over the years since its inauguration, bodies have been regularly discovered on the former battlefield and are sometimes identified through various means.
+Over the years since its inauguration, bodies have been discovered on the former battlefield and are sometimes identified by various means.
 The decision was taken that to protect the integrity of the memorial as one solely for those who are missing or unidentified, that if a body were found and identified the inscription of their name would be removed from the memorial by filling in the inscription with cement.
 For those who are found and identified, they are given a funeral with full military honours at a cemetery close to the location at which they were discovered.
 This practice has resulted in numerous gaps in the lists of names.